 Have you noticed that brands like Starbucks and Google don’t have to work much to convince the candidates to choose them?
 If these brands are in the running, rest assured that the candidate is going to choose them over others.
 And no, this is not just because they are the big brands in the market.
 It’s because they are considered as the top employers of the market too.
 And considering the statistics that companies with strong employer branding receive 50% more applicants than those that don’t, this becomes a no brainer.

 While you focus on being the top customer favourite brand, don’t forget to be the best for your employees and potential employees.
 Your product or service might build your brand image, but your employees are the ones who’ll advocate that image of yours, so make sure your employer branding is on point.

 Focus on long term

 Look at your current plan for candidates and employees, and try to answer a couple of questions.
 Does this provide enough freedom to them?
 Do they feel they are respected and part of the company?
 Are we taking care of their mental and emotional health?
 Will my current plan make them stay for years and years to come?
-If the answer to these questions is no, then it’s time to re-think your branding.
-Most companies forget that employer branding is not something done to entice candidates but also to keep existing staff in the company.
+If the answer to any of these questions is no, then it’s time to re-think your branding.
+Most companies forget that employer branding is not something done to entice candidates but also to keep the existing staff in the company.
 What’s the point of a great employer branding that’s good only for the freshers?

 Hold regular calls with your employees, discuss their needs, support them, understand them, and look beyond work hours.
 When you buy a machine for your firm, don’t you invest in its maintenance?
 Then why shy away from investing in your employees who are the backbone of your company?